Photo Credit: Wisconsin State Fair

 Even if you’re not up for sweets, no worries, because there’s more than 800 food-and-beverage options with over 150 locations.

 The best complement to your mouth-watering fair food is the live music and entertainment that goes along with it.
 You can bring your family and friends to see music, jugglers, comedians, hypnotists and more across 30 stages among the fairgrounds.
 Best of all, the Wisconsin State Fair features national headliners each year at the Main Stage presented by Potawatomi Hotel & Casino.
-Headliners for the 2022 State Fair include Toby Keith, Jeff Dunham and Charlie Berens.
+Headliners for the 2023 State Fair include ALABAMA, Jeff Dunham and REO Speedwagon.

 Rides and amusement area